 Some apps like Venmo, Cash App, and DoorDash let you instantly "cash out" your balance to your debit card.

-You can add your physical Current debit card to any service that accepts it, and instant transfers of your balance to the debit card should arrive almost instantly.
-Your virtual debit card cannot be added to third-party services.
+You can add your physical or virtual Current debit card to any service that accepts it, and instant transfers of your balance to the debit card should arrive almost instantly.
 Please check with the sender of the funds for more specific timing.

 Note: Teens cannot add cash in-store or link funding sources to their account.